 As you can see, there are quite a few things to consider in regards to your escrow account and divorce.
 If you are getting divorced, we’d love to help you navigate the process of divorcing your mortgage.

 Brent Rasmussen, President of Mortgage Specialists, is a Certified Divorce Lending Professional.
-His experience and education in helping clients navigate divorce loans can help make the process as simple and stress-free as possible.
+His experience and education in helping clients navigate divorce loans can help make the process as stress-free as possible.
 Get in touch with us today by calling 402-991-5153.